-Prices for finer cars have seen a slight bump in recent times, but higher mileage examples can still be had for under the £3000 mark – should it have received proper maintenance though, don’t let a high odometer reading put you off.
+Prices for finer cars have seen a slight bump in recent times, but higher mileage examples can still be had for under the £3000 mark – should it have received proper maintenance though, you needn't let a high odometer reading put you off.

 Skoda Octavia vRS

 Skoda’s first proper performance car was a bargain at launch and is even more of a performance bargain now.
 Powered by the Volkswagen Group’s 1.8-litre turbocharged four-cylinder (just like its SEAT Leon Cupra and VW Golf GTI contemporaries, as well as the Audi TT and several others) it put 180bhp to the front wheels and, like the current Octavia vRS, was something of a family friendly, pragmatic option in the hot hatch market.